-The last year was so unpredictable that it made 2021 and the incoming years lean towards that.
-However, the 2021 beauty trend is about inclusion, diversification, and sustainability awareness in the beauty industry.
-Being stuck at home caused a shift in consumer habits and a demand for corporate transparency, and because the ethical beauty trend already existed, it wasn’t hard for the organic beauty sect to champion the trend.
-The beautiful part of it is that these trends aren’t only restricted to the organic beauty world.
-It’s extending to the entire beauty industry, making organic beauty a thing for everyone.
+Wow!
+This last year was as unpredictable as 2020.
+We have a feeling that 2022 is going to be the year of green.
+After sitting at home for a year, people have become more informed about the toxicity of the items they consume.
+The 2022 beauty trend is leaning towards the essence of inclusion, diversification, and sustainability in the beauty industry.
+Being stuck with our thoughts caused a shift in consumer habits and a demand for corporate transparency, and because the ethical beauty trend already existed, it wasn’t hard for the organic beauty sect to champion the trend.
+The beautiful part of it is that these earth-friendly trends have reached beyond the organic beauty world, extending to the entire beauty industry, making sustainable and organic beauty the biggest trend of 2022.

-Here are the biggest natural and organic beauty trends for 2021 that are changing the industry.
-Organic beauty is set to dominate the beauty industry this year and beyond.
+Organic beauty is set to dominate the beauty industry this year and hopefully beyond.

-A major area that determines the end result of a product is the source and the entire sourcing process of the product.
-And because more people are becoming more aware of the impact a brand’s social voice can have on the products they sell, more manufacturers are reorganizing their sourcing channels to include local organic farmers.
+A major determining factor in the end result of a product relies on the entire sourcing process that goes into it.
+This year studies have shown that more people are becoming aware of the impact a brand’s production can have on the environment and on human health.
+Brands with a social voice regarding the products they sell have shown more manufacturers reorganizing their sourcing channels to include local organic farmers.

-Also, natural ingredients are fast becoming the trend of the cosmetics industry, so it’s not far-fetched that skincare brands will tilt towards this sourcing means.
-Terms like “green” and “sustainable” are beginning to define the beauty industry, so products that are sourced from natural and environmental-friendly ingredients will continue to define the organic beauty industry.
+Also, natural ingredients are the fast and becoming trend of the cosmetics industry, so it’s likely that more and more companies are taking a step into the environmentally friendly world.
+Terms like “green” and “sustainable” are beginning to define the beauty industry.

-As the days go by, leading and upcoming brands are eliminating animal testing from their procedures and integrating computer-modeling techniques.
-Beauty companies like Kat Von D, Glossier, The Body Shop, and Urban Decay have been leading this trend for a while now and as the year continues, it’ll continue to expand.
+Companies are accomplishing this by integrating computer-modeling techniques replacing the need for both animal and human testing.
+Beauty companies like Kat Von D, Glossier, The Body Shop, and Urban Decay have been leading this trend for a while now and as the year continues, it is forecasted to continue its expansion.

-This trend is becoming what it is because consumers are not only leaning towards organic ingredients, but are now championing the cause for vegan-approved products and brands.
-Even non-vegan users are beginning to inculcate the animal respect culture and using the beauty industry as an opportunity to grow this developing culture.
-Data shows that at least 59% of Millennials and Gen Z consumers prefer environmentally and animal-friendly products to the regular products.
-Lab testing is now being replaced with in vitro methods and computer-modeling techniques.
+This trend is becoming, due to consumers championing the cause for vegan products and brands, attracting non-vegan users to inculcate the animal respect culture.
+Thank goodness we are waking up to the dark side of the beauty industry and taking control of what is in our products.
+Data shows that at least 59% of Millennials and Gen Z consumers prefer environmentally and cruelty-friendly products to opposing products.

-Vegan beauty as it’s regularly called is without any doubt becoming a standard for the use of beauty products in 2021, and in the next years to come.
+The Vegan Beauty Trend is without any doubt becoming a standard for beauty products in 2022, and hopefully in all the years following.

-One goal of the organic beauty world is to use minimal products and maximize the ones that are used.
-This would mean that a number of products will be streamlined, while the others will work double time and double purposes.
+One goal of the organic beauty world is to use minimal products that maximize the ones in use.
+This would mean that a number of products will be streamlined, with some having dual purposes.
 In fact, recent skincare products are taking on the hybrid outlook and serving more than one purpose.

 Products reading “moisturizing toner”, “bi-serum” or “exfoliating facial mask” will now become the norm as the year goes on.
-Not only will it afford consumers space and save money, but it’ll save products from wasting.
 For instance, the Kérastase’s Sérum Thérapiste is a hair care product that’s not only a serum that repairs hair tresses but also protects the hair against the use of heat.
+One of our favorite dual-purpose products is from Adonia Organics, moisturizer (day and night) while also having the dual-purpose of being a miracle wrinkle cream and COMPLETELY organic!

-In theory, third-party verification has existed for years in the beauty industry.
+In theory, third-party product verification has existed for years in the beauty industry.
 Cosmetics and personal care products have always been plastered with third-party seals, whether or not they’re verified.
-However, customers today are becoming more and more aware of the need for third-party verification and are knowledgeable enough to identify real verifications and whatnot.
+However, customers today are becoming more and more aware of the need for third-party product verification and are knowledgeable enough to identify real verifications and not.

 Beauty products in the U.S are particularly overlooked when it comes to FDA regulation, but they may not be able to get away with it anymore because ECOCERT and the Environmental Working Group are now easily identifiable.

-Brands are now going over and beyond to ensure that their products retain the “organic” and “natural” state that they claim to have.
-They engage third-party programs to verify their products to ensure that their products are ‘dependable’.
+Brands are now going over and beyond to ensure that their products retain the “organic” and “eco-friendly” state that they claim to have.
+They engage third-party programs to verify their products to ensure that their products are safe for both the environment and human health.

-For a number of reasons, home self-care tech tools will continue to advance.
-First, consumers are becoming more thoughtful in the way they deal with beauty products (as we’ve seen so far).
+For a number of reasons, at-home self-care tools have been on a continuous rise.
+First, consumers are becoming more thoughtful in the way they deal with beauty products (as we’ve explained so far).
 They are getting more involved in the process and striving to be resourceful in the use of beauty products.
-Therefore, there’ll be a call for more and improved self-care tools to increase involvement in the process.
+Therefore, there’ll be a call for more and improved self-care tools to increase the do-it-yourself attitude.
+Some women have been creating their own DIY organic makeup solutions.
+Recipes like DIY Makeup Remover with Coconut Oil or DIY Makeup Setting Spray Without Glycerin are great examples of what came out of 2021.

-Also, the world is in the post-pandemic season, therefore we are still caught in the web of being extra careful with contact and use of products.
-So instead of having beauticians attend to us directly – whether it’s our skin, hair, or makeup, we’re indoors isolated with our alternative beauty tools which will have to be improved to be high-tech and interactive.
+With the world in a post-pandemic season, we are still caught in the web of being extra careful with close contact and the use of shared products.
+So instead of having beauticians attend to us directly – whether it’s our skin, hair, or makeup, we’re indoors isolated with our alternative beauty tools which are showing great improvements in the world of high-tech.

-The nearest future holds the possibility (and reality) of devices that can detect skin problems that we’re suffering from and possibly a suggestion to solve the problem.
-Devices like jade rollers, micro-needling devices, laser therapy tools and pro-level facial tools which are the more futuristic approaches to skincare will be the future of beauty trends this year and beyond.
+The near future holds the possibility (and reality) of devices that can detect skin problems that we’re suffering from and possibly a suggestion to solve the problem.
+Devices like jade rollers, micro-needling devices, laser therapy tools, and pro-level facial home-care devices are the more futuristic approach to skincare.
+This is not only a trend of 2022 but also the beginning of a new world of beauty.

-Recycling has much of a myth in the cosmetic and beauty industry in the preceding years.
-However, 2021 is showing a major shift in this area.
-Like already established, consumers are becoming more knowledgeable on what should be considered as organic and natural beauty.
-They’re now paying more attention to every aspect of their beauty products, even down to the bottles and where they end up.
+Recycling has always been a myth in the cosmetic and beauty industry in the preceding years.
+However, 2022 is showing a major shift in the eco-friendly world.
+As we already established, consumers are becoming more aware of what should be considered organic and natural beauty products, paying more attention to every aspect of what goes into their beauty products, even down to the bottles and where they end up.

-Consumers are beginning to realize that ‘organic’ and ‘clean’ is more than just the sourcing of the products and what they contain, but extends to outside of the bottle and the entire packaging.
-From refillable masks and wipes like those from Credo, to Exa’s recyclable glass and its 100% post-consumer waste box, the trend is taking over the industry and there’ll be more to see in the near future.
+Consumers are beginning to realize that ‘organic’ and ‘clean’ are more than just the sourcing of the products and what they contain but extending their view to the entirety of its packaging.
+87% of beauty products packaging ends up in landfills or in one of the many plastic islands forming in our oceans.
+This trend has caused refillable masks and wipes like those from Credo to Exa’s recyclable glass and its 100% post-consumer waste box, the trend is taking over the industry and there’ll be more to see in the near future.

 Although the recycling industry still has a long way to go, because of how slow it is for consumers to integrate it into their general lives, it’s steadily putting its mark on the organic beauty industry.